kubernetes/website/content/en/blog/_posts/2019-12-21-Kubernetes-on-MIPS.md

 The most straightforward way to verify the stability and availability of the K8S-MIPS cluster is to run a Kubernetes [conformance test](https://github.com/kubernetes/kubernetes/blob/v1.16.2/cluster/images/conformance/README.md).

-Conformance is a standalone container to launch Kubernetes end-to-end tests, for the purposes of conformance testing.
+Conformance is a standalone container to launch Kubernetes end-to-end tests for conformance testing.

 Once the test has started, it will launches a number of pods for various end-to-end tests.
 The source code of those images used by these pods is mostly from `kubernetes/test/images` , and the built images are pulled from repository `gcr.io/kubernetes-e2e-test-images/` .
 Since there are no MIPS images in the repository, we must first build all needed images to run the test.